jamt9000/DVE/misc/README-template.md

 **MAFL landmark regression**

-MAFL is a dataset of over 20k faces which includes landmark annotations.
+[MAFL](https://github.com/zhzhanp/TCDCN-face-alignment/tree/master/MAFL) is a dataset of 20k faces which includes landmark annotations.
 The dataset is partitioned into 19k training images and 1k testing images.

 | Embed.
 Dim | Model | Error (%IOD) | Links |
 | :-----------: | :-: | :----: | :----: |